 The Royal Niger Company did not yield.
 King Koko killed forty of the men he captured.
-As retaliation, the Britain’s Royal Navy attacked Brass and levelled it completely on February 20, 1895.
+As retaliation, Britain’s Royal Navy attacked Brass and leveled it completely on February 20, 1895.

 An uneasy calm was restored and the British had their way.
 King Koko was on the run.
 As punishment, the people of Brass were fined £500.
-Their weapons were taken from them also.
+Their weapons were taken from them too.

-Meanwhile, the British Army had invaded Benin, waged a war against the Oba and EDO people, who had supreme control over the Trans-Atlantic trade.
+Meanwhile, the British Army had invaded Benin and waged a war against the Oba and EDO people, who had supreme control over the Trans-Atlantic trade.
 They defeated the Benins in 1897.
-News went around that the great Oba of benin have been defeated and captured.
+News went around that the great Oba of Benin had been defeated and captured.

 King Koko moved into exile after rejecting the terms of the British after the British Parliamentary Commission.
 He committed suicide as an outlaw in 1898.

 The war was, however, a bad PR look for the Royal Niger Company.
-Even though Great Britain have been the ones behind the company, they revoked its charter in 1899.
+Even though Great Britain was the one behind the company, it revoked its charter in 1899.

 That was what became the AMALGAMATION.